jrenaud90/TidalPy/Documentation/viscosity_x/viscosity_models.md

 mantle.set_bulk_viscosity(make_viscosity("constant", {"reference_viscosity_pas": 1.0e20}))
 ```

-Ownership of the C++ model transfers into the layer, exactly as it does for a rheology.
-During the world's equation-of-state solve each radial slice's temperature and pressure are pushed through the model, an equation of state that supplies its own viscosity profile overrides the result slice by slice, and the partial-melt model then weakens what remains.
+Ownership of the C++ model transfers into the layer, as it does for a rheology.
+During the world's equation-of-state solve each radial slice's temperature and pressure are evaluated through the model, an equation of state that supplies its own viscosity profile overrides the result slice by slice, and the partial-melt model then weakens what remains.
 Read the outcome back with the layer's `get_shear_viscosity(radius)` and `get_premelt_shear_viscosity(radius)`.
 The declarative form is a `[layers.<name>.shear_viscosity]` table in a world's TOML; see the [TOML schema](../structures_x/config/toml_schema.md).

 ## C++ API

 The C++ layer is canonical and the Cython classes are thin adapters over it.

-`c_ViscosityConfig` holds every parameter for every model in one struct, with the defaults listed above. `c_ViscosityBase : c_PhysicsBase` (in `viscosity_base_.hpp`) declares `calc_viscosity(double temperature, double pressure) const` pure virtual and adds `calc_viscosity_vectorize(temperature, pressure, out_viscosity)`, the radial sweep that fills one entry per slice and is the path the equation-of-state solve actually uses.
+`c_ViscosityConfig` holds every parameter for every model in one struct, with the defaults listed above. `c_ViscosityBase : c_PhysicsBase` (in `viscosity_base_.hpp`) declares `calc_viscosity(double temperature, double pressure) const` pure virtual and adds `calc_viscosity_vectorize(temperature, pressure, out_viscosity)`, the radial sweep the equation-of-state solve uses.
 The concrete models `c_ArrheniusViscosity`, `c_ReferenceViscosity`, and `c_ConstantViscosity` live in `viscosity_.hpp`, each with a getter per parameter, and occupy binary class ids 801 through 803.

 The factory mirrors the rheology one: `c_viscosity_model_from_name(name)` maps a name or alias onto the `c_ViscosityModel` enum and throws `std::invalid_argument` for an unknown name, `c_find_viscosity(model, config)` returns a `std::unique_ptr<c_ViscosityBase>` (a name overload does both steps), and `c_viscosity_from_binary(stream, force=false)` peeks the class id, builds the matching model, and calls `read_binary`.